 Yes, the vapour that lingers round with smell like whatever flavour juice you’re using at the time.
 This is convenient as not only is it a vape, but also doubles up as a free air freshener!
 Just make sure you’re vaping something nice smelling!

 Good ventilation is essential

-If you do choose to vape indoors, always have a good ventilation system in place, like having a window open or the door to the room you’re vaping in open, as this will allow the vapour to disperse without leaving a lingering cloud of fruity smelling vapour.
+If you do choose to vape indoors, always have a good ventilation system in place, like having a window open or the door to the room you’re vaping in open, as this will allow the vapour to disperse with leaving a lingering cloud of fruity smelling vapour.

 If you vape whilst driving, it’s absolutely essential to have a window open and exhale your vapour out of it, as not only will this begin to stick to your windscreen and form the film I spoke about above, it could also seriously impair your vision of driving, and you’re essentially breaking the law and putting yourself and others at risk of a serious accident.